 - Spontaneous leaks with no specific precipitating event.
 Unfortunately, some people are born with thin lining (meninges) of the spinal nerves and are therefore more prone to a spinal fluid leak.

 What are the symptoms?

-The most common symptom of a cerebrospinal fluid leak is severe headache which is worse upon standing up.
+The most common symptom of a cerebrospinal fluid leak is a severe headache which is worse upon standing up.
 However, when a spinal fluid leak is chronic the symptoms may also include neck pain, fatigue, hearing abnormalities, blurred vision, and nausea.
 These problems may increase throughout the day or when dehydrated.
 Sometimes, symptoms are increased with bending, coughing/sneezing, and bowel movement.

 What is the treatment?

 In the past, the primary treatment for spinal fluid leak was a blood patch, a procedure that injects a person’s own blood in order to “patch” the leak.
-However, this sometimes resulted in an irritation of the spinal nerves by red blood cells.
+However, this sometimes resulted in irritation of the spinal nerves by red blood cells.
 To avoid this, a more effective treatment, which we offer at the Kaplan Center, is PRP (Platelet Rich Plasma) injection.

 I have seen great success using PRP to treat patients who have ultimately been diagnosed with CSF leak.
 Considering how debilitating a spinal fluid leak can be, the treatment is relatively simple.
 After a blood draw, a centrifuge is used to separate red blood cells from PRP which is then injected into the spinal area.
-A local anesthetic numbs the area prior to an injection.
+A local anesthetic numbs the area prior to injection.
 The PRP has many growth factors and cytokines which send signals to cells in the body to plug the leak.

 For more information about PRP treatments and other regenerative medicine treatments, please visit https://kaplanclinic.com/service/regenerative-medicine/.